webpatch/Asset2Enum/README.md

 ```

 ##Usage
+###Install (Once for all)
-1. Copy the script `xcassets.py` to project's root directory (where .xcodeproj file in).
+1. Download the [xcassets.py](https://raw.githubusercontent.com/webpatch/xcassets-enum-automatic-generator/master/xcassets.py) and copy it to project's root directory (where .xcodeproj file in).

 2. Excute the script in terminal: